dpeter99/dpeter99.github.io/content/projects/ACTF/ACTF.md

 ---
-title: "Almoast Comprehensive Forge Tutorial"
+title: "ACFT"
 date: 2021-07-07T21:55:51+02:00
-draft: true
+draft: false
+description: "Almost Comprehensive Forge Tutorial. was abandoned in favour of the Community Wiki"
+state: "abandoned"
 ---

 **This project is discontinued**